RickyGcamacho/RickyGcamacho/README.md

 **`Game Developer (Game Designer/ Game Conceptual Artist / Game Narrative Designer)`**

 Hi!
 I am a junior game developer and I have some projects done at the University.
 My goal is to work in an environment that provides me with long-term stability and helps me expand my professional skills.
 Finally, I consider myself a creative, committed and flexible person.
+ LinkTree

+Hi there!
+ I´m a Junior Game Designer / Narrative Designer / Game Concept Artist  from Argentina.
+Currently finishing my studies on a technical degree about Game Development in University!

+I Would like to share you my passion about videogames, so feel free to  test three of my university projects that I´ve made: Spooderman, Space Dead, Flesh City and Zombies Dinner

+-There are more projects to come, so make sure you follow my  profile page so you can play them all! -

+Contact me:  LinkedIn  -or-  Rickygcamacho@Gmail.com

 ---